- Features and Benefits

 qotm service at

-demo.getambassador.io, and return a quote in a JSON object.
+demo.getambassador.io, and return a random quote for this very moment.

-You can also see the mapping by clicking the blue
+You can see details of the mapping by clicking the blue

-On the diagnostic overview, you can also see that Ambassador is configured to do authentication -- click the
+On the diagnostic overview, you can also see that Ambassador Edge Stack is configured to do authentication -- in the middle of the overview page, you'll see the

 will return a 401, but